Cornerstone Research Case Interview Guide: Process, Economic Analysis Cases, and Worked Examples

 The 4 Cornerstone Case Types

-Based on 200+ reported interview experiences on Glassdoor and Wall Street Oasis, Cornerstone cases cluster into four categories.
+Based on public candidate reports on Glassdoor and Wall Street Oasis, Cornerstone-style cases often cluster into four categories.

 1. Antitrust and Market Definition